Neural-IMLS: Self-supervised Implicit Moving Least-Squares Network for Surface Reconstruction: Method

 \section{Method}

-We give the problem statement and review the definition of the IMLS surface in Sections~\ref{ssec:problem} and~\ref{ssec:imls}, and then we elaborate the mechanism of our network, including the loss function in Section~\ref{ssec:neural} and the proof on the convergence in Section~\ref{ssec:coverage}.
+First, we will state problems and review the definition of the IMLS surface in Section~\ref{ssec:problem} and Section~\ref{ssec:imls}, respectively.
+We then elaborate on the mutual-regularization mechanism of our method in Section~\ref{ssec:neural}.